Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Comparison with Experiments

-We should stress that the second term in $\Lambda$ is analogous to the spin-orbit coupling in the electromagnetic case, where the spin operator is represented by $\vec S = \frac{\hbar }{2} \vec \sigma $.\\ Now, being the time scale of the $\vec{\tilde n}-$evolution much larger than the one of each observation, we can exploit the time-independent and degenerate quantum perturbation theory to calculate the 0.5PN$-$corrections to the unperturbed energy levels defined by $H_0$.
+We should stress that the single term in $\Lambda$ is analogous to the spin-orbit coupling in the electromagnetic case, where the spin operator is represented by $\vec S = \frac{\hbar }{2} \vec \sigma $.\\ As seen in \eqref{acctime}, the timescale $t_a$ of the $\vec{\tilde n}-$evolution is so large that the vector $\vec {\tilde n}$ can effectively be considered constant over the duration ($\sim 10^{-2}\,s$) of each measurement.
+Thus, we can employ time-independent and degenerate quantum perturbation theory to calculate the 0.5PN corrections to the unperturbed energy levels defined by $H_0$.
 To do that, we first calculate the matrix elements $\Lambda^N _{\alpha\beta}$ of the operator $\Lambda$ in each degenerate eigenspace

-where $N$ is the quantum number labeling the unperturbed spectrum and $s_1, s_2 = \,\uparrow , \downarrow $ represents the spin projection over the quantization direction, which in this case is the one of the acceleration, i.e. $\hat z$.
-Since the first term in \eqref{lambdaexpr} just produces a trivial shift to all energy levels, we focus on the second one.
-Exploiting the relation
+where $N$ is the quantum number labeling the unperturbed spectrum and $s_1, s_2 = \,\uparrow , \downarrow $ represents the spin projection over the quantization direction, which in this case is the one of the acceleration, i.e. $\vec{\hat z}$.
+Recalling $\vec a = (0,0,a)$, we use the relation